hmlongco/Factory/README.md

 static let myService = Factory<MyServiceType> { MyService() }
 ```

 Do neither one and the factory type will always be the returned type.
-In this case it's `MyService`.
+Here it's `MyService`.

 ```swift
 static let myService = Factory { MyService() }